oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

     ![Large image details](images/large-image-details.png "Large image details")

     If the `Console` shows error messages that indicate the client cannot connect, please review the steps for starting the `image-consumer` and `image-processor` in a [previous task](#Task3:StarttheVisionAIimagedemo) as well as the steps for accepting the self-signed certificate in a [previous task](#Task2:LaunchtheSentiMeterclient).
-    If the console shows errors regarding loading specific files, please try opening these files in the browser on different tabs.
+    If the console shows errors regarding loading specific files, please try opening these files (using File > Open) in the browser on different tabs.
+On Mac those files might be `Downloads/senti-meter-demo/src/scripts/client/lang.js` and `Downloads/senti-meter-demo/src/scripts/client/html.js`.
     After each completed trouble shooting step, please refresh the browser page to see the results.

 ## Acknowledgements